Why Caerphilly’s a big cheese this summer

 Originally designed to be eaten straight up, these days you’ll usually find it grated and melted on a range of dishes including the classic Welsh rarebit, omelettes and quiches.
 It’s also perfect sprinkled over a salad, as a substitute for feta, or added to Glamorgan sausages - the traditional Welsh vegetarian sausage.

 Cheese stall at The Big Cheese Festival food hall, Caerphilly by Caerphilly CouncilWhile Caerphilly cheese may no longer be produced in Caerphilly itself, it’s still very much part of the fabric of the town.
 In fact, Caerphilly loves its cheese so much that it even has its own annual festival dedicated to it.
-The Big Cheese, which takes place every summer, has a whole range of cheesy delights for you to sample and buy, including its prized Caerphilly, as well as offerings from acclaimed Welsh producers including Snowdonia Cheese (you must try their award winning Black Bomber), the Blaenafon Cheddar Company and Cheshire based The Great British Cheese Company to name just a few.
+The Big Cheese, which takes place every summer, has a whole range of cheesy delights for you to sample and buy, including its prized Caerphilly, as well as offerings from acclaimed Welsh producers including Snowdonia Cheese (you must try their award winning Black Bomber) and the Blaenafon Cheddar Company to name a couple.
 Essentially if you like your cheese, it’s a must-visit.

 And always remember, what cheese do you need to be very cautious with?
 Caer-philly (sorry, we couldn’t resist…)